yann-yinn/ulysse/README.md

 Edit pages.php file to start create pages on your site.

-FEATURES
+MAIN FEATURES
 --------------

+* 0% OOP shit
-* templates by theme and templates overrides
+* Templates by theme and templates overrides
+* String translations
+* Settings in files
+* Organize code in modules
+* autoload for vendors PHP libraries
+* content staging : online, draft or trash
+* Edit links for content are displayed on the front-end content it-self
-* settings
+* fucking fast

 CREATE PAGES
 --------------